tony-shifflett/lessonOne/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-- Take a moment to experiment with some of the pseudo-classes and see if you can target just the second keyword **GIVE**.
+- Take a moment to experiment with some of the [pseudoclasses](https://www.w3schools.com/css/css_pseudo_classes.asp) and see if you can find one that targets just the second keyword **GIVE**.

 **Note**: For the record there is no **:second-of-type** pseudo-class